emrgnt-cmplxty/fermi/docs/docs/1.concepts/basics/transactions/gas-advanced.md

    }
    ```

-The price of 1 unit of gas at this block was 5000 yoctoNEAR (10^-24 Axion).
+The price of 1 unit of gas at this block was 5000 yoctoNEAR (10^-24 Fermi).

 ---

 ## Some closing thoughts from the whitepaper {#some-closing-thoughts-from-the-whitepaper}

 <blockquote class="info">
-Fundamentally, the Axion platform is a marketplace between willing participants.
+Fundamentally, the Fermi platform is a marketplace between willing participants.
 On the supply side, operators of the validator nodes and other fundamental infrastructure need to be incentivized to provide these services which make up the “community cloud.”
 On the demand side, the developers and end-users of the platform who are paying for its use need to be able to do so in a way which is simple, clear and consistent so it helps them.

 A blockchain-based cloud provides several specific resources to the applications which run atop it: